 However, there is a way to make an income and do what you love as a beekeeper.
-The real cash comes from producing queens and renting hives out for pollination of crops.
+The real cash comes from producing queens and renting hives out for the pollination of crops.

-The State of Hawai‘i produces and exports the most queen bees in the world.
+Hawai‘i produces and exports the most queen bees in the world.

 Three major producers on the Big Island raise hundreds of thousands of queens a year.
 They supply between 25 and 50 percent of the queens purchased by the U.S. Mainland and Canadian beekeepers.
 Pollination services in Hawai‘i are valued at $200 million per year.